marzocchi/zsh-notify/README.md

 zsh-notify
 =======

-A plugin for the Z shell (on OS X) that posts desktop notifications when a command terminates with a non-zero exit status or when it took more than 30 seconds to complete, if the terminal application is in the background (or the command's terminal tab is inactive).
+A plugin for the Z shell (on OS X and Linux) that posts desktop notifications when a command terminates with a non-zero exit status or when it took more than 30 seconds to complete, if the terminal application is in the background (or the command's terminal tab is inactive).

 Requirements
 ---

-- Either Terminal.app or [iTerm2][iterm2].
+- Either Terminal.app or [iTerm2][iterm2] on OSX and any terminal emulator on Linux should work.

 - [terminal-notifier.app][terminal-notifier] is required for posting to Mountain Lion's Notification Center